 Medvedev, meanwhile, announced he had forwarded to international partners proposals for a new global nuclear safety convention to ensure the disasters of Fukushima and Chernobyl are not repeated.

 But he said nuclear power remained an essential energy resource.
+“No one has offered so far new sources of energy,” Medvedev said.

 He praised the sacrifice of the Soviet rescue workers, known as liquidators, who sought to minimise the effects of the disaster despite the risk to their own health.